LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

  [1]  1  2  3  4 -5  6  7  8  9 10
 ```

-Indicies can be specified using other vectors.
+Indices can be specified using other vectors.

 ```r